-Last time you came to Costa Rica it was a little different… yes!
-Costa Rica is changing and not even Costa Ricans notice how strong and transcending these changes are.
-There are some small but rather drastic innovations and some big massive changes… We will list some of them here:
+The last time you came to Costa Rica, it was a little different… yes!
+Costa Rica is changing, and not even Costa Ricans notice how strong and transcending these changes are.

 1. Highway #27

-The polemic “Carretera del Sol” (“Highway of the Sun”), from engineering disaster to open corruption (Due to its private financing) is a hated but rather loved project that changed forever the trips to the beach!
-Before it existed a trip to the beach was a long dreadful winding crusade.
-Nowadays, we are only one hour and five toll booths away from the Pacific waves and warm waters...
+Before it existed, a trip to the beach was a long dreadful winding crusade.
+The polemic “Carretera del Sol” (“Highway of the Sun”), from engineering disaster to open corruption (Due to its private financing), is a hated but rather loved project that changed the trips to the beach forever!
+Nowadays, we are only one hour and five toll booths away from the Pacific waves and warm waters…

 2. Cellphone Network

-Before 2009, the idea of having a cell phone was a myth, a long wait, a bunch of paper work and some money… Costa Rica was in a cell phone pre-Columbian age bubble.
-The liberalization of the sector and some 3G towers, and here we are in a very different reality.
-Now, as they come out from their plane passengers can buy a chip at the airport or get easy international roaming signal anywhere in Costa Rica.
+Before 2009, having a cell phone was a myth, a long wait, paperwork, and some money.
+Costa Rica was in a cell phone pre-Columbian age bubble.
+With the liberalization of the sector and some 3G towers, we are in a very different reality.
+As they come out of their plane, passengers can buy a chip at the airport or get an easy international roaming signal anywhere in Costa Rica.

 3. SINPE Online Bank Transfers

-There was a time when getting paid or paying was hell… SINPE changed the landscape forever… SINPE is the catchy name given to the system, developed by the Central Bank of Costa Rica, that allows you to make a local bank transfer online.
+There was a time when getting paid or paying was hell.
+SINPE changed the landscape forever… SINPE is the catchy name given to the system, developed by the Central Bank of Costa Rica, allowing you to make a local bank transfer online.
 It launched a real-time transfer service in 2011.